-1. Download the Adapter Tools for FlexNet Manager Suite 2023 R1.zip archive.
+1. Download the Adapter Tools for FlexNet Manager Suite 2024 R2.zip archive.
 One path is through the Flexera Community:

-- $\textbf{a.} \ \, \text{Log\,into}\,\, \text{community.flexera.com}.$ - b.
+- $\textbf{a.} \ \, \textbf{Log\,into\,community.flexera.com}.$ - b.
 In the top right, in the navigation bar, expand More and select Product and License Center. - c.
 Under the right-hand list of products that includes FlexNet Manager Suite, click LET'S GO! (and subsequently wait for the redirection to occur).